 Automatic time tracking software

-- Computer usage
+- Computer usage,

-- Phone usage
+- Phone usage,

-- Time spent on tasks and projects
+- Time spent on tasks and projects,

-Their standard working hours are recorded automatically, and the "exceptions" (such as approved time off), are recorded separately.
+Their standard working hours are recorded automatically, and the "exceptions" (such as approved time off) are recorded separately.

-Automatically notes in, and tracks the time you spend on a particular location.
+Location-based type of software automatically notes in and tracks the time you spend on a particular location.